Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 - **Global protection.** It provides improved global web app protection without sacrificing performance.
 - **Botnet protection.** The team can monitor and configure to address security concerns from botnets.
-- **Parity with on-premises.** The on-premises solution was running behind a web application firewall managed by IT.

 ### Configuration storage